Auto-Rig

 Wings

-Add feathers bones to the arm, forearm and hand bone with various settings.
+Add feathers bones to the arm, forearm and hand bone.

-Arm Feathers: amount of feathers for the arm bone
+Arm Feathers: amount of feathers tied to the arm bone

-Forearm Feathers: amount of feathers for the forearm bone
+Forearm Feathers: amount of feathers tied to the forearm bone

-Hand Feathers: amount of feathers for the hand bone
+Hand Feathers: amount of feathers tied to the hand bone

 Feather Subdivisions: amount of bones per feathers, to curve its shape (example below with 4 subdivisions)